 You can pray.
 Brother Andrew, the founder of Open Doors, says: “Our prayers can go where we cannot.
 There are no borders, no prison walls, no doors that are closed to us when we pray.”

 Each time you sit down for a meal this week, why not take a moment to pray for your church family in North Korea?
-Pray that God would provide food for our brothers and sisters, that He would protect the work to deliver life-saving aid, and that our church family in North Korea would continue to shine as a light, even in the darkest places.
+Pray that God would provide food for our brothers and sisters and that our church family would continue to shine as a light, even in the darkest places.

 You can give.
 You can’t help every persecuted believer, but by giving a gift, you could keep hope alive for one brother or sister.
-In North Korea and some other places in the world, your gift could mean the difference between life and death – and the long-term support of people like you is helping an entire generation of believers not only survive, but also continue to show the love of Jesus to those around them.
+Your gift could mean the difference between life and death – and the long-term support of people like you is helping an entire generation of believers not only survive, but also continue to show the love of Jesus to those around them.

 Your faithful support is enabling Open Doors workers and partners to be there for our persecuted brothers and sisters for as long as it takes, and show them that they are not forgotten or alone.